ramgorthi04/gist/planner_hints.md

             "Request": "Filter the product list down to the products most similar to product X, creating a similar products list", "DataNeeded": "1",
             "PaginationNeeded": "False",
-            "RequiresCode": "False" (**NOTE**: This does not require code because it is a REASONING task) "RequiresQuery": "False"
+            "RequiresCode": "False",
+            "RequiresQuery": "False"
         },
         "3": {
-            "Request": "Determine which customers purchased any of the products in the similar products list" "DataNeeded": "2, orders"
+            "Request": "Determine which customers purchased any of the products in the similar products list", "DataNeeded": "2, orders",
             "PaginationNeeded": "False",
-            "RequiresCode": "True"
+            "RequiresCode": "True",
             "RequiresQuery": "False"
         },
         "4": {
-            "Request": "Get information on the customers found in step 3", "DataNeeded": 3, customers",
+            "Request": "Get information on the customers found in step 3", "DataNeeded": "3, customers",
             "PaginationNeeded": "False",
-            "RequiresCode": True"
+            "RequiresCode": "True",
             "RequiresQuery": "False"
         }
     }
 }

 ### Find Customers who purchased product X and also product Y
+Plan:
 {
     "Plan": {
         "1": {